stickbughts/faucet/README.md

 ## Description

 This discord bot is intended to disburse a HTS tokens to holders of a specific NFT.
-Owners of the NFT are entitled to a pull of the faucet every 24 hours.
-This faucet employs sybil checks, so a user cannot send the same NFT to themselves and pull from the faucet multiple times.
-If you purchase an NFT that has been used to pull from the faucet today, wait until the faucet reset for pulls to resume normally.
+Owners of the NFT are entitled to a fetch of the faucet every 24 hours.
+This faucet employs sybil checks, so a user cannot send the same NFT to themselves and fetch from the faucet multiple times.
+If you purchase an NFT that has already been used to fetch from the faucet today, wait until the faucet reset for fetches to resume normally.

 The bot is an interaction of three technologies: Hedera, Discord, and Supabase.
 Interacting with these three technologies requires a hedera private key, a discord client secret key, and your Supabase key.
 Keep all three secret.